- Capital – Kathmandu.

 - Home to 8 of the 10 highest mountains in the world, Nepal is a hotspot destination for mountaineers, rock climbers and people seeking adventures.
 Nepal is one of the last places on earth where you can spot the Asiatic rhinoceros and the Royal Bengal Tiger.

-- One of Nepal’s treasure house is the strong and unique flavors of Nepalese cuisine, apart from the many festivals that people celebrate all year round. with more festivals than days of the year, there is nowhere else in the world that can offer as many festivities as Nepal.
+- One of Nepal’s treasure houses is the strong and unique flavors of Nepalese cuisine, apart from the many festivals that people celebrate all year round. with more festivals than days of the year, there is nowhere else in the world that can offer as many festivities as Nepal.

-- And one of the best aspects about visiting Nepal is that, it is not expensive.
+- And one of the best aspects about visiting Nepal is that it is not expensive.

-- In a nut shell, Nepal’s major tourist activities include wilderness and adventure activities such as mountain biking, bungee jumping, rock climbing and mountain climbing, trekking, hiking, bird watching, mountain flights, ultralight aircraft flights, paragliding and hot air ballooning over the mountains of the Himalaya, hiking and mountain biking, exploring the waterways by raft, kayak or canoe and jungle safaris especially in the Terai region.
+- In a nutshell, Nepal’s major tourist activities include wilderness and adventure activities such as mountain biking, bungee jumping, rock climbing and mountain climbing, trekking, hiking, bird watching, mountain flights, ultralight aircraft flights, paragliding and hot air ballooning over the mountains of the Himalaya, hiking and mountain biking, exploring the waterways by raft, kayak or canoe and jungle safaris, especially in the Terai region.

 Art and Architecture